thomas-mullaly/kendo-docs/tutorials/ASP.NET/SalesHub/Home Page/kendo-saleshub-filtering-orders-server-side.md

 We then call the `updateGridCustomerFilter` function, this takes a customerId as a parameter.
-Since we added a the **data-customer-id** attribute to all of the Customer nodes when we generated the Treeview server-side, we just retrieve that value from the jQuery object by calling the `data` function on it.
+Since we added a the **data-customer-id** attribute to all of the Customer nodes when we generated the TreeView server-side, we just retrieve that value from the jQuery object by calling the `data` function on it.

 Let's talk about the function which is in charge of updating the filters on the grid: